pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 ## History (deprecated)

-Requires Message Persistence enabled.
-Deprecated: use fetch history instead.
+Requires Message Persistence.
+Deprecated; use fetch history instead.

-Fetches historical messages for a single channel with ordering, slicing, and paging:
+Fetches historical messages for a single channel with legacy options.

+Behavior:
-- reverse=false (default): newest end of timeline; reverse=true: oldest end first.
+- reverse=false (default): newest end of timeline.
+- reverse=true: oldest end of timeline.
-- Page with start OR end; slice with both start AND end.
+- Page using start OR end; retrieve slice using both start AND end.
-- count limits to max 100.
+- Limit via count (max 100).
-- start only: older than start; end only: end and newer; both: between (end inclusive).
-Iteratively adjust start to page beyond 100.
+- start is exclusive; end is inclusive.
+Max 100 per request; iterate using start to page.

 ### Method(s)